 HERITAGE HIGHLIGHTS: The magnificent Norman font is a wonderful piece of historic craftsmanship

 The carvings are designed to tell a cautionary tale; a sinner saved from the clutches of evil.
-In the carvings the figure of a man is pursued by a lion (evil), and is saved by Christ from the lion.
-Christ is accompanied the Holy Spirit in the form of a dove above his shoulder.
+In the carvings, the figure of a man is pursued by a lion (evil) and is saved by Christ from the lion.
+Christ is accompanied by the Holy Spirit in the form of a dove above his shoulder.
 This scene is also interpreted as a depiction of the Harrowing of Hell.
 In another part of the design two knights engage in combat.

 There is much to admire about Eardisley church beyond the much-celebrated font, however.
-The building is largely 14th century, with a west tower containing a ring of 5 bells.
+The building is largely 14th-century work, with a west tower containing a ring of five bells.
 The church consists of a nave with north and south aisles, the south dating to the 12th century and the north to a century later.

 The south arcade features attractive carvings on the chamfer stops of the piers, including a lion's head and several human heads.
-There are two loose fragments of 12th century carving on display, and another fragment has been built into the sill of the east window in the south aisle.
-The church contains displays on local history of Eardisley village and the church building itself.
+There are two loose fragments of 12th-century carving on display, and another fragment has been built into the sill of the east window in the south aisle.
+The church contains displays on the local history of Eardisley village and the church building itself.